-15.)
-Without changing anything else, you double the current through a resistor.
+13.14) Without changing anything else, you double the current through a resistor.
 How will that affect the power being dissipated by the resistor?

-Solution: The power dissipated by a resistor is equal to $i^2 R$ , where i is the current through the resistor and R is the resistance of the resistor.
-Doubling the current will increase the power dissipated by a factor of $2^2 = 4$ .
+Solution: The power dissipated by a resistor is equal to i^2R , where i is the current through the resistor and R is the resistance of the resistor.
+Doubling the current will increase the power dissipated by a factor of $2^2 = 4$.

-16.)
-You have a resistor attached to a power supply.
+13.15) You have a resistor attached to an ideal power supply.
 You halve the resistance of the resistor.
 How will that affect the power being dissipated by the resistor?

 Solution: This is a little bit trickier.
 When the resistance goes down in a circuit, the current goes up proportionally.
 That means that halving the resistance will double the current.
 Power is governed not by resistance and current but by resistance and current squared.
-The net effect of halving the resistance, hence doubling the current, will be to double the power dissipated (that is, $P = (2i)^2(R/2) = 2i^2R$ ).
+The net effect of halving the resistance, hence doubling the current, will be to double the power dissipated (that is, $P = (2i)^2(R/2) = 2i^2R$).

-17.)
-You have a resistor attached to a power supply.
-You halve the voltage of the power supply.
+- 13.16) You have a resistor attached to a power supply.
+You halve the voltage of the ideal power supply. - a.)

-- a.)
 How will that affect the power being provided by the power supply?
 Solution: Halving the voltage will halve the current.
 The power being provided by a power supply is equal to iV, where i is the current drawn from the power supply and V is the voltage across the power supply.
 Halving the voltage, which halves the current, will produce a power cut equal to 1/4 of the original power. - b.)
 How will that affect the power being dissipated by the resistor?
 Solution: If the power being provided to the circuit is quartered, the power dissipated by the resistor must also be quartered (this shouldn't be a surprise--ignoring minor energy loss to wires heating up, etc., all the energy provided by the power supply will be dissipated by the resistor--if the power to the circuit goes down, the power dissipated by the resistor must also go down by the same amount).
-Mathematically, the power dissipated by a resistor is proportional to $i^2$ (i.e., $P = i^2 R$ ), if the current is halved the power should diminish to $(1/2)^2 = 1/4$ .

-18.)
-You have a 10 watt light bulb and a 20 watt light bulb hooked in series in a circuit.
+Mathematically, the power dissipated by a resistor is proportional to i^2 (i.e., $P = i^2 R$), if the current is halved the power should diminish to $(1/2)^2 = 1/4$. - 13.17) You have a 10 watt light bulb and a 20 watt light bulb hooked in series in a circuit.
 Which bulb would you expect to have the greater resistance?

 Solution: The 20 watt bulb needs to dissipate more power to operate properly.
-Because power in a resistor is governed by the current (i.e., $P = i^2 R$ ), you need a large current to make this happen.
+Because power in a resistor is governed by the current (i.e., $P = i^2 R$), you need a large current to make this happen.
 To get a large current, you need low resistance.
 Bottom line: the 20 watt light bulb should have the lower resistance.

-19.)
-Two light bulbs are hooked in series to a particular power supply.
+13.18) Two light bulbs are hooked in series to an ideal power supply (assume the resistance of a light bulb is not temperature dependent).

-a.)
-Bulb #1 is taken out of the circuit by putting a wire across terminals A and B. The switch is closed, and it is observed that bulb #2 dissipates 40 watts of power.
+- a.)
+Bulb #1 is taken out of the circuit by putting a wire across terminals A and B. The switch is closed, and it is observed that bulb #2 dissipates 40 watts of power. - i.)

-i.)
 How much current is being drawn from the power supply in this situation?